Rights Guide

 Right to Equal Consideration

 Family courts are legally required to evaluate both parents equally based on the child's best interests.
-Historically biased outcomes are being corrected in many states — but fathers who document consistently are best positioned to benefit from equal consideration.
+Historically biased outcomes are being corrected — but fathers who document consistently are best positioned to benefit, because they can prove involvement rather than just claim it.

 Right to Document Your Parenting

 Fathers have an absolute right to document their own parenting time, custody exchanges, co-parenting communications, and relevant incidents.
-This is not surveillance — it is your legal right to build a contemporaneous custody documentation record.
+This is not surveillance — it is your legal right to build a contemporaneous custody documentation record that courts can verify.

 Right to Legal Representation